-Webcams from Dell and Logitech top our list, but the good news is that there are Windows Hello webcams available for well under $100.
-In fact, there are a surprising number of Windows Hello webcams to choose from, most with 1080p resolution or even better.
+Windows Hello webcams from Dell and Logitech top our list, but the good news is that there are Windows Hello webcams available for well under $100.
+Most include premium features such as 1080p resolution, making them a top choice for a new PC webcam.

-Below, we’ve listed several Windows Hello webcams that we recommend.
-See our 1080p webcam buyer’s guide for recommendations of cameras without Windows Hello support.
+Below, we’ve listed several Windows Hello webcams that we recommend, though we’ve trimmed several that simply don’t live up to what our preferred webcams offer.
+Want more information?
+We’ve included a buying guide and a FAQ after our best Windows Hello webcam picks.
+You can also review our 1080p webcam buyer’s guide for recommendations of webcams without Windows Hello support.

 Dell’s UltraSharp WB7022 webcam is unusual in that it’s one of a small but growing number of 4K webcams designed either for streaming video or for those who simply desire to look one’s best in a videoconferencing call.